Evaluation of African American Language Bias in Natural Language Generation: Related Work

 \section{Related Work}

-While few have specifically focused on bias against African American Language (AAL) in language generation, related work has extensively investigated societal biases in language tasks .
+While few have specifically focused on bias against AAL in language generation, related work has extensively investigated societal biases in language tasks.
 One large-scale study \cite{ziems-etal-2022-value} investigates performance on the standard GLUE benchmark \cite{wang2018glue} using a synthetically constructed AAL dataset of GLUE for fine-tuning.
-They show performance drops on a small human-written AAL testset unless the Roberta model is fine-tuned.
+They show performance drops on a small human-written AAL test set unless the Roberta model is fine-tuned.

-\textbf{Racial Bias in Generation} Mitigating and evaluating social biases in language generation models is a challenging problem due to the apparent trade-offs between task performance and bias mitigation, the many possible sources of bias, and the variety of biases and perspectives to examine \cite{sheng-rev,akyurek-challenges}.
-A number of studies have proposed bias evaluation measures, often using prompts crafted to reveal biased associations of, for example, occupation and gender (i.e. "The woman worked as") \cite{sheng-control,sheng-babysitter,kiritchenko-sentiment,dhamala-bold,shen-reccomendation} and in other cases, graph representations to detect subjective bias in summarization \cite{li-subjective} and personas for dialogue generation \cite{sheng-persona}.
+\textbf{Racial Bias in Generation.} Mitigating and evaluating social biases in language generation models is a challenging problem due to the apparent trade-offs between task performance and bias mitigation, the many possible sources of bias, and the variety of biases and perspectives to examine \cite{sheng-rev,akyurek-challenges}.
+A number of studies have proposed bias evaluation measures, often using prompts crafted to reveal biased associations of, for example, occupation and gender (i.e., "The [man/woman] worked as a ...") \cite{sheng-control,sheng-babysitter,kiritchenko-sentiment,dhamala-bold,shen-reccomendation} and in other cases, graph representations to detect subjective bias in summarization \cite{li-subjective} and personas for dialogue generation \cite{sheng-persona}.
 However, the bias measurements in many of these approaches are not directly applicable to language in a natural setting, where the real-life harmful impacts of bias in language generation would be more prevalent.